-Since the Tottenham Hotspur Stadium opened in 2019, the venue has hosted NFL's London Games each and every year other than 2020, when the pandemic led to the multi-million pound event being cancelled.
+Since the Tottenham Hotspur Stadium opened in 2019, the venue has hosted the NFL's London Games each and every year other than 2020, when the pandemic led to the multi-million pound event being cancelled.

-However, while the NFL is a major source of revenue for the Londoners, the Tottenham Hotspur Stadium also serves as a key centre for music concerts, boxing events and a whole host of other high-profile entertainment shows, turning the ground into one of football's most lucrative ventures.
+However, while American football is a major source of revenue for the Londoners, the Tottenham Hotspur Stadium also serves as a key centre for music concerts, boxing events and a whole host of other high-profile entertainment shows.

 Match day income